What is optometry?

 • Certain autoimmune diseases and cancers

-Optometrists will refer someone to another kind of doctor if they see signs of a possible health problem.
+Optometrists may refer someone to another kind of doctor if they see signs of a possible health problem.

 Which services are part of optometry?

-Optometry includes different tests and services that are important to maintaining eye and eyesight health.
+Optometry includes different tests and services that can be important to maintaining eye and eyesight health.

 Comprehensive eye exams

-The comprehensive eye exam (often just called an “eye exam”) is a complete check of the eyes and vision.
-These are different and much more thorough than a vision screening.
+The comprehensive eye exam is a complete check of the eyes and vision.
+These are different and usually more thorough than a vision screening.

 Eye exams include several tests that can vary, depending on the patient.
-Together, these painless tests give the eye doctor a good understanding of:
+Together, these tests can give the eye doctor an understanding of:

 • How well the patient can see.